fabian57fabian/archero_bot_57/wiki/Installation.md

 ## Installation on Linux
 Follow these steps to install __adb__, python lisb such as __Pillow__,__matplotlib__, __numpy__, __pure-python-adb__, __pyqt5__:
 - `$ apt install adb`
-- `$ pip install Pillow matplotlib numpy pure-python-adb`
+- `$ pip install Pillow matplotlib numpy pure-python-adb requests`
 - `$ pip install pyqt5` .
 If it fails, try with `$ sudo apt-get install python3-pyqt5`
 - Install __Android Studio__ with sdk ([link here](https://developer.android.com/studio))
 - Enable __debug mode__ on your Smartphone (Settings -> about phone/info and tap 7 times on kernel version, then Settings -> debug options, activate it, debug mode and activate it).
 May vary based on phone model.